drinkingcarrots/desmos-or-LaTeX-to-excel-equation-changer/README.md

 ((-1)^((n+1)))/(e^(n))

+you might need to make sin/cos uppercase manually because i forgot and am lazy as shit.

 very useful 👍

 download .net6 if it doesnt work or something idk i dont think anyone will actually use this